Polestar 2 range, battery & charging

 |Long Range Twin||298 miles||12hrs (0-100%, 7.4kW)||32mins (10-80%, 150kW)|

-The addition of two single-motor variants of the Polestar 2 gives buyers the choice of either a more affordable version of the Swedish coupe-SUV, or an even longer-range version that may tempt those who'd otherwise go for the Tesla Model 3.
+The addition of two single-motor variants of the Polestar 2 during 2021 gave buyers the choice of either a more affordable version of the Swedish coupe-SUV, or an even longer-range version that may tempt those who'd otherwise go for the Tesla Model 3.

 Polestar 2 range

-As with all electric vehicles, getting as close as possible to the car's claimed range will require careful throttle application and smooth driving.
+As with all electric vehicles, getting as close as possible to the car's claimed range requires careful throttle application and smooth driving.
 Making regular full use of the Polestar's impressive power and torque will drain the range significantly.
-Polestar also provides an online calculator to help owners figure out how often they'll need to charge their car.
-A slider for weekly distance is translated into total monthly charges, total savings on petrol or diesel fuel versus electricity, along with projected CO2 savings.
-It'll also help you find your local charging point.
+Polestar provides an online calculator to help owners figure out how often they'll need to charge their car.
+A slider for weekly distance is translated into total monthly charges, total savings versus petrol or diesel and projected CO2 emissions reductions.
+It'll also help you find charging points.

-Charging at home from a standard 7.4kW wallbox will take a full 12 hours for the larger of the two batteries, or just under 10 hours for the entry-level version.
-If your property has three-phase electricity, the Polestar 2 can take advantage of faster 11kW home charging, reducing those times to just under seven and just over eight hours respectively for the smaller and larger batteries.
+Charging at home from a standard 7.4kW wallbox will take a full 12 hours for the larger of the two batteries, or just under 11 hours for the entry-level version.
+If your property has three-phase electricity, the Polestar 2 can take advantage of faster 11kW home charging, reducing those times to just over seven and around eight hours respectively for the smaller and larger batteries.

-The Standard Range version can charge at up to 125kW from public points, while the Long Range ups this to 150kW.
+The Standard Range version can charge at up to 130kW from a fast enough rapid-charging point, while the Long Range ups this to 150kW.
 Their differing battery sizes means they take roughly the same amount of time (just over half an hour) to top up from 10 to 80% capacity from a public charger, although obviously you'll be adding a little more range for every minute spent charging the larger-battery car.